-5.1 The rainfall and hydrology characteristics of the Amazon basin during the drought of 2005
+a.
+The rainfall and hydrology characteristics of the Amazon basin during the drought of 2005

-The meteorological services in the Amazon countries reported that the hydrological year 2004-2005 exhibited rainfall well below the normal values.
-In the Peruvian Amazonia, mean rainfall for the hydrological year September 2004-August 2005 diminished to 39% of the normal rainfall (SENAMHI 2005).
-CPTEC/INPE has reported that rainfall over the Solimões River Basin was between 50-60 % of the normal values between January and April 2005, and, 33% between June and August and 65 % between July and September.
-Rainfall in the basins of the Bolivian Beni and Mamoré Rivers was about 60-80% of the normal values for the January-April 2005 period.
+The meteorological services in the Amazon countries reported that the hydrological year 2004-05 exhibited rainfall well below the normal values.
+In the Peruvian

+Amazonia, mean rainfall for the hydrological year September 2004-August 2005 diminished to 39% of the normal rainfall (SENAMHI 2005).
+CPTEC/INPE has reported that rainfall over the Solimões River basin was between 50% and 60% of the normal values between January and April 2005, 33% between June and August, and 65% between July and September.
+Rainfall in the basins of the Bolivian Beni and Mamoré Rivers was about 60%-80% of the normal values for the January-April 2005 period.

-The sequence of rainfall maps derived from the CPTEC/INPE experimental rainfall data set maps of Fig. 1a-l exhibits rainfall anomalies for the entire Amazon basin from November 2004 to October 2005.
+The sequence of rainfall maps derived from the CPTEC/INPE experimental rainfall dataset maps of Fig. 1a exhibits rainfall anomalies for the entire Amazon basin from November 2004 to October 2005.
 The anomaly maps show that the rainfall deficiency situation aggravated after November 2004 in northern Amazonia.
 With the exception of some rainfall episodes in the central and eastern part of Amazonia, most of the region experienced rainfall deficiency during the peak rainfall season in late 2004 and early 2005.
-After April 2005 rainfall anomalies became largely negative in southern and western Amazonia in Bolivia, Brazil and Peru, and in particular, in the Solimões River Basin.
-From May through September 2005 negative anomalies larger than 100 mm/month were observed over western Amazonia
+After April 2005 rainfall anomalies became largely negative in southern and western Amazonia in Bolivia, Brazil, and Peru, and in particular, in the Solimões River basin.
+From May through September 2005 negative anomalies larger than 100 mm month-1 were observed over western Amazonia.

 During the same period central and eastern Amazonia experienced rainfall above normal.
 Isolated rainfall episodes in the central and eastern Amazonia are depicted by the positive anomalies in those regions.
-Both the GPCC (not shown) and the experimental rainfall data set from CPTEC exhibit qualitative similarities in terms of rainfall anomalies in large sections in Amazonia.
-Some differences can be attributed to the fact that the anomaly maps in Fig 1 and these derived from GPCC use different climatological baselines.
-GPCC used the 1961-90 LTM while the CPTEC experimental data set used 1971-2000 LTM, and more stations are used on this data set as compared to GPCC.
-Since precipitation in Amazonia has experienced important changes in magnitude, particularly during the last 40 years (Marengo 2004), we consider that the 1971-2000 LTM is more reliable and realistic than the 1961-90 period.
+Both the GPCC (not shown) and the experimental rainfall dataset from CPTEC exhibit qualitative similarities in terms of rainfall anomalies in large sections in Amazonia.
+Some differences can be attributed to the fact that the anomaly maps in Fig. 1 and those derived from GPCC use different climatological baselines.
+GPCC used the 1961-90 LTM while the CPTEC experimental dataset used 1971-2000 LTM, and more stations are used on this dataset as compared to GPCC.
+Since precipitation in Amazonia has experienced important changes in magnitude, particularly during the last 40 yr (Marengo 2004), we consider that the 1971-2000 LTM is more reliable and realistic than the 1961-90 period.

-Most of the central and southern-western Amazonia experienced rainfall deficiency during the peak season in December to February 2004-2005, when rainfall was about 50-60% of the normal in the Solimões and Madeira River Basins, and about 80-90% of normal in the Rio Negro Basin.
-In March to May 2005 rainfall in the Solimões and Madeira River Basins was about 50-60% of normal while in the Rio Negro Basin rainfall shows values between normal and above normal (100-110%).
-After April 2005, rainfall anomalies became largely negative in southern and western Amazonia encompassing parts of Bolivia, Brazil and Peru
+Most of central and southwestern Amazonia experienced rainfall deficiency during the peak season in December to February 2004-05, when rainfall was about 50%-60% of the normal in the Solimões and Madeira River basins and about 80%-90% of normal in the Rio Negro basin.
+In March to May 2005 rainfall in the Solimões and Madeira River basins was about 50%-60% of normal while in the Rio Negro basin rainfall shows values between normal and above normal (100%-110%).
+After April 2005, rainfall anomalies became largely negative in southern and western Amazonia, encompassing parts of Bolivia, Brazil, and Peru.